PROPOSALS DUE SEPTEMBER 15, 2015

 Awards from the LIFT2 Fund will provide LSU’s entrepreneurial and creative faculty with small “proof-of-concept” grants to support further commercialization of innovations, help establish data which can support commercial feasibility of the innovation, and thus reduce the risk for companies interested in licensing it.
 “Innovations” are defined broadly, to include both creative and artistic works as well as devices, drugs, software, and other more traditional concepts; thus, faculty from all disciplines and all LSU campuses are encouraged to consider an application.

 Because there is a desire to expedite the disbursement of the LSU LIFT2 Fund and begin to make rapid changes to the innovation ecosystem across the LSU campuses, this initial phase of the program is being launched as a pilot program.
 It is expected that lessons learned will be applied to optimize later management of the LSU LIFT2 grant award program, which may result in some changes to the award guidelines and rules.
 The fundamental principle of moving a concept closer to commercialization, however, will remain the guiding purpose of the LSU LIFT2 Fund.

 c.
-Faculty innovators who have an active LIFT2 Grant shall not be eligible to apply for an additional LIFT2 Grant until the open award has been completed in accord with all program rules and closed.
+LSU innovators who have an active LIFT2 Grant shall not be eligible to apply for an additional LIFT2 Grant until the open award has been completed in accord with all program rules and closed.

 d.
 Proposals for basic research projects that do not further the commercial development of a previously disclosed innovation are not eligible and will not be considered.